If you’re planning to explore the outdoors surrounding Queenstown, make sure you're prepared before you go.

 Telling a trusted person your trip details and taking a distress beacon can save your life.

 Trips may not always go to plan.
-Its important to consider how you would get help if you became lost or injured.
+It's important to consider how you would get help if you become lost or injured.

 Any time you are going into the outdoors you should: